-Keystone Foundation has completed nearly seventeen years in the Nilgiris, working with indigenous communities on eco-development initiatives.
-The Foundation’s work has been concentrated in the areas of apiculture, micro-enterprise development, non-timber forest produce, land & water management, revival of traditional agriculture and other issues concerning indigenous communities.
+Keystone Foundation has completed 20 years in the Nilgiris, working with indigenous communities on eco-development initiatives.
+The Foundation’s work has been concentrated in the areas of apiculture, micro-enterprise development, non-timber forest produce, land and water management, revival of traditional agriculture and other issues concerning indigenous communities.
+After an external impact assessment and a participatory process amongst staff, this document is born.

 “Our Mission is to enhance the Quality of Life and the Environment with Indigenous Communities using Eco-development Approaches”